battlecode/battlecode21/engine/README.md

 $ python3 -i run_interactive.py examplefuncsplayer
 ```

 This will open a Python shell.
 There, you can run `game.turn()` to advance the game one turn, and `viewer.view()` to view the current board state.
 To view a specific board state you can do `viewer.view(index)`, and to play the entire game so far you can do `viewer.play()`.
+It also defines a simple `step()` method which runs 1 turn and then views it.